branaphy/good-morning/README.md

 # Good Morning!
-Comparing speech patterns after waking up to speech patterns in the evening
+A Comparative Study of Vowel Space Area and Speech Rate from Morning to Evening
 Authors: Brandi Hongell, Page, Yilan Wei, Xueying Liu

 ## Introduction